WSUReuther/SuperManual/docs/03_shared/03_02_events.md

 ## Temporarily Closed

-A Temporarily Closed event indicates that the collection is partially orentirely closed due to restriction(s) for a finite time period.
+A Temporarily Closed event indicates that the collection is partially or entirely closed due to restriction(s) for a finite time period.
 It is only applied to processed collections (i.e., resource records) and is used with the Processed event (i.e., the resource record must have a Processed event as well as a Temporarily Closed event).

 1.  **Basic Information**
     1.  **Type**: temporarily_closed